-You will likely be processing and re-processing them for a very long time.
+You will likely be processing and re-processing those things for a very long time, even years into your friendship.
 Sometimes I think I’ve gotten my head around the whole execution thing, at least as well as can be expected, and other times just the thought of losing him is enough to make me want to curl up in bed, eat a bucket of ice cream, drink wine, and cry my eyes out to four straight hours of “See You Again” by Wiz Khalifa on repeat.

 I’m not saying it’s not okay to feel like you’re out of your depth as you ponder all of this—in fact, that’s probably healthy—or that it’s not okay if it makes you a bit nervous or uncomfortable.
 Again, it probably should.

 I’m just saying that it will not do you (or your pen pal) any good for you to be in denial about any of those three facts.

 Yes, there’s a chance your pen pal may be innocent, or at least not guilty of every single charge they were convicted of.
 However, if you have to believe they are innocent in order to feel comfortable interacting with them, that’s a problem.

 And there is a chance your pen pal may someday have their sentence commuted to life without parole, thus evading execution.
 (That might happen either as a result of their own appeals process or because the death penalty was abolished in the state in which they are imprisoned.)
 However, if you find yourself needing to bank on that possibility in order to have a relationship with this person, that’s a problem, too.

 You may disagree with me on this next point.
 That is certainly your prerogative.
 But hear me out.